jiwoon-ahn/psa/README.md

 We have developed a framework based on AffinityNet to generate accurate segmentation labels of training images given their image-level class labels only.
 A segmentation network learned with our synthesized labels outperforms previous state-of-the-arts by large margins on the PASCAL VOC 2012.

+>*We are preparing to release the full source code of our follow-up study of this project.
+This will include a more efficient and effective module for semantic propagation, and much more! **Hence, this repository will be deprecated.**

 >*Our code was first implemented in Tensorflow at the time of CVPR 2018 submssion, and later we migrated to PyTorch.
-Minor details have been changed since then.
+Some trivial details (optimizer, channel size, and etc.) have been changed.

 ## Citation
+If you find the code useful, please consider citing our paper using the following BibTeX entry.
 ```
 @InProceedings{Ahn_2018_CVPR,
 author = {Ahn, Jiwoon and Kwak, Suha},